MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

   - Additional information about achieving compliance.
   - ARM templates to simplify deployment.
   - Information to assist with integrating existing resources into the solution.
-  - The types of logs collected per service layer, includes Kusto queries to review logs collected by CISA.
+  - The types of logs collected per service layer includes Kusto queries to review logs collected by CISA.
 The queries can be leveraged for your organization's security requirements.

 ### Operational excellence